Ethical Compliance for Human and Animal Research

 • Studies must ensure participants’ privacy, confidentiality, and the right to withdraw without penalty.

-• The research should minimize harm and risk to participants and uphold their dignity and welfare throughout the research process.
+• The research must minimize harm and risk to participants and uphold their dignity and welfare throughout the research process.

-• Any conflicts of interest impacting the research involving human subjects must be disclosed transparently.
+• Any conflicts of interest impacting research involving human subjects must be disclosed.

 Ethical Compliance for Animal Research

-• Research involving animals must follow strict guidelines to ensure humane treatment, minimizing pain and distress.
+• Research involving animals must follow strict guidelines to ensure the humane treatment of animals, including minimizing pain and/or distress.

-• Approval must be obtained from institutional Animal Care and Use Committees (IACUC) or equivalent ethical oversight bodies.
+• Researchers must obtain approval from institutional Animal Care and Use Committees (IACUC) or equivalent ethical oversight bodies before conducting the study.

 • Proper care, housing, and handling of animals must be maintained in accordance with internationally accepted standards.

-• Ethical review records and compliance documentation should be available for audit and publication.
+• Ethical review records and compliance documentation must be available for audit and publication.

 Editorial and Review Responsibilities

-• Manuscripts reporting research on humans or animals must include ethical approval statements and describe compliance with relevant guidelines.
+• Manuscripts reporting research on human or animal subjects must include ethical approval statements and describe compliance with all relevant international standards.

-• The editorial board and peer reviewers will check for ethical compliance as part of the review process.
+• The Editorial Board and peer reviewers will check and ensure that ethical compliance requirements are met.